-The troubleshooting procedure contained in this paragraph is to be used to locate a problem within the Inverter circuits of the MS power source.
+This troubleshooting procedure should be used to locate a problem within the Inverter circuits of the MS power source.
 Directions are given which locate a fault to the PCB level or component level as appropriate.
 Do not use this procedure unless instructed to do so by the performance check flow chart.